degyves/badass-simple-containers/README.md

-	# Badass simple containers demo with PostgreSQL
+	# Badass simple containers demo with PostgreSQL and React

-A FastAPI application that greets users and stores them in a PostgreSQL database.
+A FastAPI application that greets users and stores them in a PostgreSQL database, with a React frontend.

 ## Features
+- React frontend with name input and user table
 - Greets new users and adds them to the database
 - Welcomes back existing users
 - Simple PostgreSQL integration with user tracking